Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

            collection to complete normally.
 After this time, the process will timeout and the operation will attempt to continue no matter how many candidates have been collected. (optional, default `3000`)
     -   `call.iceCollectionCheck` **[Function][15]?** Function to check whether collected candidates
            can be used to continue the operation.
+The function will receive the following two parameters: an array of ICE servers & an extra details object, to help in the decision making.
+           The details object includes: an array of ICE candidates, the elapsed time so far (in milliseconds), the maximum ICE collection timeout (in milliseconds) and an array of offered media.
-The function will receive an array of ICE candidates and must return a boolean value of whether the SDK should attempt to continue the operation.
+           The function must return a boolean value of whether the SDK should attempt to continue the operation.
 By default, the check is to ensure at least one relay candidate has been collected.
     -   `call.serverTurnCredentials` **[boolean][11]** Whether server-provided TURN credentials should be used. (optional, default `true`)